Explosion crater

-An explosion crater is a type of crater formed when material is ejected from the surface of the ground by an explosive event at or immediately above or below the surface.
+An explosion crater is a type of crater formed when material is ejected from the surface of the ground by an explosion at or immediately above or below the surface.

-A crater is formed by an explosive event through the displacement and ejection of material from the ground.
+A crater is formed by an explosion through the displacement and ejection of material from the ground.
 It is typically bowl-shaped.
 High-pressure gas and shock waves cause three processes responsible for the creation of the crater: